 If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
-There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention down the road.
+There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention in the long-run.

-There are a couple things you’ll need to consider when looking at a whole-home humidifier.
+There are a couple factors you’ll need to consider when looking at a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to decide what size you should get is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour is needed and be a guide as you assess your options.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+One way to decide what size you should get is to take your total floor area and multiply it by the height of your ceiling.
+This will help determine how many gallons per hour you will need and be a guide as you assess your options.

-- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
-There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.
+- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+There are many models that can help meet the needs in your home while sticking to a budget you are comfortable with.

-Every home and family is different.
-Our professionals at Eveready Service Experts Heating & Air Conditioning can provide you with a home health report to help you select which humidifier will work for your home.
-And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
+Each house is different.
+Our professionals at Eveready Service Experts can provide you with a home health report to help you determine which humidifier will work for your home.
+And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
 We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
-Give us a call at 804-548-4480 or check out our online scheduler to make an appointment.
+Give us a call at 804-548-4480 or visit our online scheduler to make an appointment.